 As of November 8th, 2016, both recreational and medical marijuana are legal in Nevada.
-Recreational users who are 21 years of age and older will soon be able to purchase up to 1 ounce of cannabis (or up to 1/8 ounce of concentrate) at a time.
+Recreational consumers who are 21 years of age and older are now able to purchase up to 1 ounce of cannabis (or up to 1/8 ounce of concentrate) at a time.

 Who can purchase marijuana in Nevada?

-Thanks to the passing of Question 2, recreational marijuana will be officially legal for people who are 21 years of age and older.
+Thanks to the passing of Question 2, recreational marijuana is officially legal for people who are 21 years of age and older.

 Anyone 18 years and older with a valid medical marijuana card can purchase cannabis legally in Nevada, even if the card has been issued from another state.
 Minors can also qualify for a medical card as long as a parent or guardian signs the Minor Release Form and agrees to act as the child's primary caregiver.

-Although details for recreational purchases are still being ironed out, expect to be able to purchase up to one ounce of cannabis flower or up to 1/8 of an ounce of concentrate at one time from recreational dispensaries.
+Recreational consumers are allowed to purchase up to one ounce of cannabis flower or up to 1/8 of an ounce of concentrate at one time from recreational dispensaries.
 Note a 15% excise tax will be added to every purchase.

 Those with a valid medical marijuana card who are at least 18 years old and older (or their caregivers) can purchase up to 2.5 ounces worth of useable marijuana within a two-week period (14 days).
 This includes flower, edibles, concentrates, topicals -- basically, anything containing cannabis that could get a person high.
 Currently the definition of “useable” is being debated, as it’s an ambiguous term.